lorenapuhl/autofluorescence-in-microscopical-data/README.md

 This research project investigates the disturbing effect of autofluorescence (natural emission of light by biological structures other than the labeled feature) over time in microscopy imaging of *Caenorhabditis elegans*.
 As organisms age, autofluorescence increases and can interfere with the visualization of fluorescent signals, making it challenging to study labeled neurons in aging animals.

-- **Model organism**: Two transgenic strains of *C. elegans* with mNeonGreen-labeled touch receptor neurons
+- **Model organism**: Transgenic strains of *C. elegans* with mNeonGreen-labelled touch receptor neurons.
+Ideally, fluorescence microsocopy should only reveal labelled features, i.e. in this case, touch-receptor neurons
 - **Imaging techniques**: Fluorescence microscopy vs. bioluminescence microscopy
-- **Age progression**: Samples imaged at different developmental stages to assess autofluorescence accumulation
+- **Age progression**: Samples imaged at different developmental stages to assess autofluorescence accumulation.
+Autofluorescence denotes the noise effect of other biological features emitting the same light wavelengths as the labelled neurons.
+Therefore, the neuron's signal is blurred and covered.
-- **Analysis**: Spatial intensity distributions and signal quantification across body parts (extrachromosomal and integrated strains, tails, bodies, mNeonGreen-spectra, and mCherry-spectra)
+- **Analysis**: Spatial intensity distributions and signal quantification across body parts.